fec-apricot/e-commerce/README.md

   - handleClick is setShowExpandedView in default view and setShowMagnifier in expanded view.

-### -Related Products
+### - Related Products

 #### RelatedProducts.jsx
 #### The related products module doesn't require any props

 #### Modal.jsx
 #### The comparison modal module requires two props to be passed to it. (open, onClose)
--The open prop takes the openModal function which gathers the feature information to display in the comparison modal.
+- The open prop takes the openModal function which gathers the feature information to display in the comparison modal.

--The onClose prop takes a callback function that contains setModalOpen(false).
+- The onClose prop takes a callback function that contains setModalOpen(false).
 This sets the boolean which the modal uses to conditionally render.

 #### Carousel.jsx
 #### The carousel module requires six props to be passed to it. (rpMode, dataStore, related, burn, outfitList, outfitToggle)
--The rpMode prop takes a boolean to determine which mode the carousel will render.
+- The rpMode prop takes a boolean to determine which mode the carousel will render.
 Setting rpMode to true puts the carousel into Related Products mode.
 This mode renders a list of products that are related to the main product.
 Setting rpMode to false renders the carousel in Outfit List mode.
 This renders a carousel of empty cards that the user can add products to.

--The dataStore prop passes all the stored product info down to the product cards.
+- The dataStore prop passes all the stored product info down to the product cards.

--The related prop is an array of product ids that are related to the main product.
+- The related prop is an array of product ids that are related to the main product.

--The burn prop is used to trigger rerenders after certain events.
+- The burn prop is used to trigger rerenders after certain events.

--The outfitList prop is an array, pulled from local storage if its there, that stores the product ids that users have saved for later.
+- The outfitList prop is an array, pulled from local storage if its there, that stores the product ids that users have saved for later.

--The outfitToggle prop is a function that adds and removes products from the outfit list.
+- The outfitToggle prop is a function that adds and removes products from the outfit list.

 #### ProductCard.jsx
 #### The comparison modal module requires six props to be passed to it. (relatedID, outfitButton, outfitToggle, burn, rpMode, dataStore)
--The relatedID prop is set to the id number of the product that the card will display.
+- The relatedID prop is set to the id number of the product that the card will display.

--The outfitButton prop takes a boolean.
+- The outfitButton prop takes a boolean.
 Only used to set the first card in the outfit list as a button.

--the outfitToggle, burn, rpMode, and dataStore props are the same as their carousel counterparts (above).
+- The outfitToggle, burn, rpMode, and dataStore props are the same as their carousel counterparts (above).

-### -Questions and Answers
+### - Questions and Answers

 #### Questions.jsx
 - The Questions module doesn't require any props

 #### QuestionList.jsx
--The QuestionList module requires the {questions} as a prop -Then it maps over an array of questions.
+- The QuestionList module requires the {questions} as a prop
+- Then it maps over an array of questions.

 #### QuestionListEntry.jsx
--The QuestionListEntry module requires the {answer} as a prop -Then it keys into to the answer object
+- The QuestionListEntry module requires the {answer} as a prop
+- Then it keys into to the answer object
--It make a get request to the API to get the list of answers -It maps answers and passes a answer to the AnswerListEntry module
+- It make a get request to the API to get the list of answers
+- It maps answers and passes a answer to the AnswerListEntry module

 #### AnswerListEntry.jsx
--The AnswerListEntry module requires the {question} as a prop -Then it keys into to the question obj
+- The AnswerListEntry module requires the {question} as a prop
+- Then it keys into to the question obj
--It make a get request to the API using the answer id to update helpfulness
+- It make a get request to the API using the answer id to update helpfulness

 #### QuestionForm.jsx
--The QuestionForm module requires the {setIsOpen} as a prop passed from Questions as well as the productId and product passed from the Global Context
+- The QuestionForm module requires the {setIsOpen} as a prop passed from Questions as well as the productId and product passed from the Global Context
--It sets state for the form submissions and make a post request to update the API
+- It sets state for the form submissions and make a post request to update the API

 #### AnswerForm.jsx
--The AnswerForm module requires the {setOpenForm, question, setBurn, burn} as a prop passed from Questions as well as the product passed from the Global Context
+- The AnswerForm module requires the {setOpenForm, question, setBurn, burn} as a prop passed from Questions as well as the product passed from the Global Context
--It sets state for the form submissions and make a post request to update the API
+- It sets state for the form submissions and make a post request to update the API

 #### Search.jsx
--The Search module requires the {setQuestions, setAllQuestions} as a prop -It sets state and updates the list with the input from the search.
+- The Search module requires the {setQuestions, setAllQuestions} as a prop
+- It sets state and updates the list with the input from the search.

-### -Reviews
+### - Reviews

 #### Reviews.jsx
   - This file contains all of the children components needed to render the reviews and ratings of a certain         product.